AnthonyCxx/Notes-and-Writeups/C/Data Types/Format Specifiers.md

 | p | memory/pointer address |
 | n | none, prints nothing; used to [return the amount of character read until %n is read/written](https://www.geeksforgeeks.org/n-in-scanf-in-c-with-example/) |
 | % | none, prints a percent sign (the '%' sign cannot be escaped with a backslash) |
-> Sources listed at the end of the page.

 ## Length Specifiers
 The length specifier indicates the size of the datatype.
 This list is not comprehensive, see [here](https://en.wikipedia.org/wiki/Printf_format_string#Length_field).